Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-Finally, once you entered the phrase in the correct order, you will be able to continue and finish the account creation process.
-Select `Finish` to be redirected to Sign In.
+Finally, once you have entered the phrase in the correct order, select `Finish`.
+You will be redirected to Sign In.

 <br/>